 Know that growing the lilacs and getting blooms such as the ones in the photo card that it will take several years.
 So I recommend that you buy a nursery grown shrub to plant in your yard.

 - You can grow the old-fashioned lilac as a flowering hedge and it will provide privacy as the lilac will grow to 15 feet in height with a 12-foot spread.

-- Select a growing site that offers sun to part sun with well drained soil.
-The roots of the lilac are deep and prefer to not be wet so plant on the top of a hill or in and area where the water drains well.
+- Select a growing site that offers full sun with well-drained soil.
+The roots of the lilac are deep and prefer to not be wet so plant on the top of a hill or in an area where the water drains well.

-- Plant the old-fashioned lilac in the spring after the threat of frost has past.
+- Plant the old-fashioned lilac in the spring after the threat of frost has passed.